This might be one of my favorite recipes on the blog-it’s a foodie’s dream creation. It’s my Indian lentil soup!

 - With the flame still on, add the onion to the pot and cook until translucent, about 4 minutes.
 Mix in the garlic, ginger, garam masala, chili powder, turmeric, cumin, coriander and salt.
 Add the stock, one and a half cans coconut milk, tomato puree, lentils, and mix together.
 Cover the pot and bring to a boil.
 Once the soup comes to a boil, lower the heat, and simmer for 30 minutes.

-- Add the spinach leaves and fresh lemon juice (amount to your liking).
+- Add the shredded chicken, spinach leaves and fresh lemon juice (amount to your liking).

 - Drizzle each bowl with the remaining coconut milk and top with parsley and peanuts.